fastrgv/Asud/README.md

 LinkedPairs box#9, dig= 9...multiple same-color-digits => removable (1st rule)

-The sequence of digit pairs is printed to the terminal also.
+The current chain of related digit pairs is printed to the terminal, along with a list of deletable candidates.

-Update: chains that do not result in deletable digits are now skipped.
+Finally, chains that do not result in deletable digits are now skipped.

 -----------------------------------------------------------------------------------------------------